MichaelCurrin/dev-cheatsheets/cheatsheets/artificial-intelligence/index.md

 See also [Artificial Intelligence](https://michaelcurrin.github.io/code-cookbook/recipes/artificial-intelligence/) under Code Cookbook.

+To compare models and stats for each on cost and max tokens, see [Token Translator](https://michaelcurrin.github.io/token-translator/).

 ### LLM service quick reference

 URLs for local LLM APIs and remote options.